 If the USS assigns the CAA-Level UAD ID implementing mechanisms that can be based on ProSe discovery concepts, then the identity resolution takes place as in the case of 3GPP Assigned CAA-Level UAV ID or 3GPP Assisted CAA-Level UAV ID Assignment.

-6.9.2.5.2 3GPP Assigned CAA-Level UAV ID or 3GPP Assisted CAA-Level UAV ID Assignment
+6.9.2.5.2 3GPP Assisted CAA-Level UAV ID Assignment

-One alternative to implement the concepts of this solution for 3GPP Assigned CAA-Level UAV ID or 3GPP Assisted CAA-Level UAV ID Assignment is to define the UFES as the CAA-Level UAV ID "resolver".

-Specifically, if the UAV performs a registration with the USS with the UFES involvement:
+When the UAV performs a registration with the USS with the UFES involvement:

-1. The UE obtains the CAA-Level UAV ID the UFES or the USS, and uses the CAA-Level UAV ID for Remote Identification messages
+1. The UE obtains the CAA-Level UAV ID from the USS, and uses the CAA-Level UAV ID for Remote Identification messages

-- In the case of UFES allocation, the UFES allocates the CAA-Level UAV ID and provides it to the USS.

-- In case of UFES-assisted allocation, the UFES provides information to the USS for allocation of the CAA-Level UAV ID, and specifically the CAA-Level UAV ID routing information that allow a querying TPAE to discover and address the UFES.
-The USS returns the actual CAA-Level UAV ID to the UFES.

 2. Monitoring entities (e.g. TPAE) use the CAA-Level UAV ID to identify the "resolver" for the identity.
 This, depending on the format of the CAA-Level UAV ID, may happen via DNS or other mechanism.
 Once the TPAE identifies the network function to contact, it sends a query containing the CAA-Level UAV ID to obtain the UAV information.

 NOTE: Monitoring entities are entities, as defined e.g. in [2], entities that monitor the Broadcast Remote Identification messages from UAVs, and do not required to be assigned to a UAV or associated to a UAV.